 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Landscaping and Groundskeeping Workers job description, Landscaping and Groundskeeping Workers salary, Landscaping and Groundskeeping Workers information, what is the job of a Landscaping and Groundskeeping Worker like, pros and cons about Landscaping and Groundskeeping Workers, colleges and universities for Landscaping and Groundskeeping Workers, is Landscaping and Groundskeeping Workers the right career for me, Very Easy careers to get into, careers in Building and Grounds Maintenance
+Landscaping and Groundskeeping Workers job description, Landscaping and Groundskeeping Workers salary, Landscaping and Groundskeeping Workers information, what is the job of a Landscaping and Groundskeeping Worker like, pros and cons about Landscaping and Groundskeeping Workers, colleges and universities for Landscaping and Groundskeeping Workers, is Landscaping and Groundskeeping Workers the right career for me, careers in Building and Grounds Maintenance